ycheon1101/optimizer_evaluation/README.md

 # Results
 <img src='./resources/performance.png'>

 ori represents the original version without any schedulers or warm-up applied. polylr refers to the Polynomial Decay Schedule with a power of 0.9, while poly10 uses a power of 1.0.
 Rel indicates the relative improvement between the ori and warm-up results, expressed as a percentage.
+Performance evaluation was conducted using mIoU.

 <img src='./resources/segmap_result_3.png'>